Post-2015 Development Agenda

 On 25 September 2013, the UN General Assembly held a high level meeting in New York that brought government leaders together to review progress on the achievement of the Millennium Development Goals, and to map the way forward beyond 2015.
 Following a groundswell of civil society calls for a global development agenda with human rights at its heart, the outcome document pledged that the new agenda should promote “human rights for all”.

-The UN Special Rapporteur on extreme poverty and human rights welcomes this commitment, which reflects the importance of human rights to achieving truly sustainable and transformative development, and shows that they can no longer be marginalized in development debates and policy.
+The UN Special Rapporteur on extreme poverty and human rights welcomed this commitment, which reflects the importance of human rights to achieving truly sustainable and transformative development, and shows that they can no longer be marginalized in development debates and policy.
 States should build on this vision in their negotiations over the coming months, and go beyond rhetoric to ensure that human rights substantively inform targets and goals.

 High-Level Panel report on the post-2015 development agenda: reaction from the UN Special Rapporteur on extreme poverty and human rights